cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 Before you deploy, you need to decide on the answers to some questions:

 * **Name**: You can use any series of alpha-numeric characters without spaces as the name of your application.
-* **Instances**: The number of instances you want running.
-To avoid the risk of an application being unavailable during Cloud Foundry upgrade processes, you should run more than one instance of an application.
-When a DEA is upgraded, the applications running on it are _evacuated_: shut down gracefully on the DEA to be upgraded, and restarted on another DEA.
-When a DEA is upgraded, the applications running on it are _evacuated_: shut down gracefully on the DEA to be upgraded, and restarted on another DEA.
-When you deploy an application that takes a long time to start up, say more than two minutes, it is a good idea to run more than two instances of the application.
+* **Instances**: Generally speaking, the more instances you run, the less likely your application will be to have downtime.
+If your application is still in development, running a single instance makes it easier to troubleshoot.
+For any production application, you should run a minimum of two instances.
 * **Memory Limit**: The maximum amount of memory that each instance of your application is allowed to consume.
 If an instance goes over the maximum limit, it will be restarted.
 If it has to be restarted too often, it will be terminated.
 So make sure you are generous in your memory limit.
 * **Start Command**: This is the command that Cloud Foundry will use to start each instance of your application.
 The start command is specific to your framework.
-      * If you do not specify a start command when you push the application, Cloud Foundry will use the value of the `web` key in the `procfile` for the application, if it exists; failing that, Cloud Foundry will start the application using the  value of the buildpack's web attribute of `default_process_types`.
+The start command varies by application framework.
 * **URL and Domain**: `cf` will prompt you for both a URL and a domain.
 The URL is the subdomain for your application and it will be hosted at the primary domain you choose.
 The combination of the URL and domain must be globally unique.
 * **Services**: `cf` will ask you if you want to create and bind one or more services such as MySQL or Redis to your application.
 You can respond "yes" to  create and bind services during the push process, or if you prefer, do it after you have deployed the application.

 You can define a variety of deployment options on the command line when you run `cf push`, or in a manifest file.
 For more information:

 * See the [push](../installcf/cf.html#push) section on "cf Command Line Interface" for information about the `push` command and supplying qualifiers on the command line.